Our Methodology In 2026

 How Often Do We Update Our Data

 Published spread data is reviewed and updated monthly to reflect current broker disclosures and pricing conditions.
-When reviewing the module, you can see the date of the last update at the bttom of the spreads module.
+When reviewing the module, you can see the date of the last update at the bottom of the spreads module.

 Full broker reviews are formally reviewed and refreshed at least once per year, typically in January.
 During these reviews, we check that regulation, pricing structures, platforms, and product offerings remain accurate.